Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/Sdb/Sdb_en.md

  	> var db = new Sdb("sdbserver1",11810)
 	```

-3. Create a Sdb object  connection to the SequoiaDB on the specified host using the default username and password. default username and password are empty.
+3. Create a Sdb object  connection to the SequoiaDB on the specified host using the default username and password, default username and password are empty.

 	```lang-javascript
  	> var db = new Sdb("sdbserver1",11810,"","")